Psalm 114

-Psalm 114 is the 114th psalm of the Book of Psalms.
-In the slightly different numbering system used in the Greek Septuagint version of the bible and in the Latin Vulgate, this psalm is Psalm 113.
+Psalm 114 is the 114th psalm of the Book of Psalms, beginning in English in the King James Version: "When Israel went out of Egypt".
+In the slightly different numbering system in the Greek Septuagint and the Latin Vulgate version of the Bible, this psalm forms the first part of Psalm 113, verses 1–8.
+In Latin, it is known as "In exitu Israel de Aegypto".

+Psalm 114 is used as a regular part of Jewish, Eastern Orthodox, Catholic, Lutheran, Anglican and various Protestant liturgies.
+It has often been set to music, such as a setting in German by Heinrich Schütz for three four-part choirs of voices and instruments, and Bach's early wedding cantata Der Herr denket an uns, BWV 196.
+During the Romantic period, Felix Mendelssohn set the psalm in German, Gustav Holst in English, and Albert Kellermann in Hebrew.

 Structure and theme

 At eight verses, this psalm is comparatively concise.
 It is composed of four stanzas of two lines, which the word Jacob envelops.
 The two central stanzas evoke with images full of life the miracle of the Red Sea and the passage of the Jordan.
 God is evoked only at the end of the Psalm, doubtless to arouse the expectation.